crystal-lang/rfcs/text/0014-cancelable-timers.md

       # 1. arm the timeout
       result = Fiber.sleep(until: expires_at) do |token|
-        # 2. save the fiber and the cancelation token
+        # 2. save the fiber and the cancellation token
         enqueue_waiter(Fiber.current, token)

         # 3. the fiber will be suspended...